ashisherc/hydexo/docs/developer.md

 # Developer documentation #

-This documentation will help you to understand Tranquilpeak Hexo theme code.
+This documentation will help you to understand Hydexo Hexo theme code.

-If you want to report a bug or ask a question, [create an issue](https://github.com/LouisBarranqueiro/hexo-theme-tranquilpeak/issues/new).
+If you want to report a bug or ask a question, [create an issue](https://github.com/ashisherc/hydexo/issues/new).

 ## Summary ##